ANGELA6XU/Project-1/README.md

 Students: Jingzhuo Xu (jx255)
           Xueqi Zhao (xz485)

-The objective of our project is to analyze the key attributes making a successful movie before it is released in a theater, and provide suggestions to film makers as well as potential customers for better resource allocation and decision making.
+The objective of our project is to analyze the key attributes of elite soybean and select the correct varieties to commercialize.
+This is significant to the sponsoring company Sygenta, in that the result will help them utilize the resources more efficiently, better meet customers' expectations, and finally echance profits.

-The full project proposal can be found in "Proposal.pdf"
+The full project proposal can be found in "Project_Proposal.pdf"